Sher Ali Khan: Life

+He was later ousted by his older half-brother, Mohammad Afzal Khan due to inter-family rivalry as their father had chosen his younger son to succeed him over his older son, and so the Afghan Civil War (1863-1869) followed and ended after Sher Ali Khan defeated his half-brother and regained the title of Amir.

+This inter-family rivalry would play out again towards the end of his reign into another conflict when Amir Sher Ali Khan made his favourite and youngest son, Abdullah heir-apparent at age 7 in 1873, over his adult half-brother, Mohammad Yaqub Khan who helped Sher Ali Khan reclaim the throne from Mohammad Afzal Khan.

+Crown prince Abdullah never reached adulthood and died of illness at age 12 in 1878, just a few months before the start of the Second Anglo-Afghan War and one year before the death of his father.

 Reforms

 Sher Ali Khan's reign as Amir is often remembered for his attempts at reforming Barakzai rule in Afghanistan.
-Changes brought during the period of Sher Ali Khan's rule include the creation of governmental posts, military reform, the introduction of the first postal service in Afghanistan and the first attempts of an Afghan leader at promoting the Pashto language.
+Changes brought during his rule included the creation of government posts, military reform, the introduction of the first postal service in Afghanistan, opening the first school and the first attempts by an Afghan leader at promoting the Pashto language.

 Sher Ali Khan tried to limit the power of the Barakzai sardars.
 He didn't allow his sons to administer provinces and instead appointed governors loyal to him.
 He also had a council of 12 members to advise him on matters of state.
 He created various ministerial offices like Prime Minister (Sadr-i Azam/صدر اعظم), minister of finance, minister of the interior, minister of war, minister of foreign affairs, and minister of the treasury.

 Under Sher Ali Khan's reign, Afghanistan was divided into 5 provinces: Kabul, Herat, Afghan Turkestan, Kandahar, and Farah.
 Formerly Farah had been subject to Herat, but instead he made it a separate province and gave it to his cousin, Sardar Mohammad Afzal (not to be confused with Mohammad Afzal Khan).

 During his reign, Sher Ali Khan embarked on a project to modernise his armed forces, standardising uniforms and equipment.
-After being gifted a battery of mountain guns and several howitzers by the British in 1869, Sher Ali realised the potential of breech-loading artillery and was determined to modernise Afghanistan's arsenal.
+After being gifted a battery of mountain guns and several howitzers by the British in 1868, Sher Ali realised the potential of breech-loading artillery and was determined to modernise Afghanistan's arsenal.
 Whilst his early attempts failed, Sher Ali's craftsmen had soon established new workshops at the Bala Hissar Arsenal and began to produce four to five modern breechloaders each month.
-Despite his successes in producing relatively modern weapons and equipment, a lack of competent officers and poor discipline meant the new cannon were quickly captured by the British during the Second Anglo-Afghan War.
+Despite his successes in producing relatively modern weapons and equipment, poor discipline and a lack of competent officers meant the new cannons were quickly captured by the British during the Second Anglo-Afghan War.
 British forces captured more than 250 guns from the Afghans during their campaign.